jeongtaebang/TransferMarkt/README.md

 Potentially, sports league organizations can use this application to manage information during their transfer windows.
 In the future, the application may be extended to form a network of transfer systems consisting of multiple leagues that can handle inter-league transfers.

 ## Schema Folder:
-- `TransferMarkt_dump.sql`: Our database export.
 - `create_transfermarkt_schema.sql`: The script used to generate the database schema (may need to be modified before running on MariaDB database).
 - `TransferMarkt_sp20.mwb`: Model used to forward engineer the database.
-- `data_prep.ipynb`: Python notebook to generate data for the schema and import it into the database.
+- `data_prep.py`: Python script to generate data for the schema and import it into the database.
-- `data_prep.py`: Python script - direct translation of the notebook.
 - `players_20.csv`: FIFA Video game data on all current (2020) soccer players used to generate the database.
 Taken from [kaggle](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset).
 - `manager_creds.csv`: Username and passwords of all managers in our DB.
 Stored in CSV for reference (since plaintext passwords are not stored in the database itself).
 The manager in row 1 is the manager for club 1 (FC Barcelona), the manager in row 2 is the manager for club 2, and so on.